 8. Museum of Worcester Royal Porcelain

 Started in 1751, Worcester Royal Porcelain is the maker of fine china tableware in Britain.
 Known for their colourful, elegant, classic designs, and fine workmanship for hundreds of years.

-The museum currently holds the biggest collection of the Worcester Royal Porcelain that tells a story and part of an amazing heritage of Worcestershire.
+The museum currently holds the biggest collection of the Worcester Royal Porcelain that tells a story and part of the amazing heritage of Worcestershire.

 9. Lee Perrins Factory

-If you love cooking, you probably heard one of the most love delicious sauce called the Worcestershire Sauce.
-The clue is in the name that it originates and made in the British country of Worcestershire.
+If you love cooking, you probably heard of one of the most love delicious sauces called the Worcestershire Sauce.
+The clue is in the name that it originates and is made in the British country of Worcestershire.

 It was a beautiful accident in 1837 when the two chemists invented this condiment after being fermented for 18 months.
 From then on, the Worcestershire sauce was distributed across the whole British empire posts and embraced by the present culinary world.

 10. Broadway Tower